 Ovo is investing in smart technology and services, too, including making electric storage heaters smart, creating electric vehicle chargers that charge your car when electricity is cheaper or in less demand, and selling home energy storage devices.

 Ovo offers four 'green' tariffs, all backed by 100% renewable electricity.
-Plus, you can choose to upgrade to Ovo Beyond to get 100% renewable energy including 100% carbon-neutral gas, which includes 15% 'green' gas, for £6 extra a month (scroll down to find out more about where Ovo sources its energy).
+Plus, you can choose to upgrade to Ovo Beyond for a tariff including 100% carbon-neutral gas too, which includes 15% 'green' gas, for £6 extra a month (scroll down to find out more about where Ovo sources its energy).

-It also sells a tariff for electric vehicle owners with 100% renewable energy, which lets you access low-cost overnight charging and includes a free subscription to the electric vehicle charging network BP Pulse.
+It also sells a tariff for electric vehicle owners, which lets you access low-cost overnight charging and includes a free subscription to the electric vehicle charging network BP Pulse.

 In January 2020, it agreed with energy regulator Ofgem to pay £8.9m to make up for communications and billing issues.
 It says it has now resolved these.